mejxe/typespeedGUI/README.md

 # typespeedGUI
- A simple type speed tester with a gui made in CTkinter
+ A simple type speed tester with a gui made in CTkinter.
+#### just 4fun